P is for aligning products to meet each client’s unique goals, circumstances and preferences.

 We also have differing opinions on the types of investments we own and of course, on fees.

 And that brings us to the concept of time being money.
-With clients expecting individualized service, and with each having a specific set of goals, needs and circumstances—how do advisors provide the best experience possible and determine the best combination of products in the time they have available?
+With clients expecting individualised service, and with each having a specific set of goals, needs and circumstances - how do advisers provide the best experience possible and determine the best combination of products in the time they have available?

-Leveraging model portfolio options provides increased choice and greater flexibility on how you deliver value to your clients.
-They allow you to focus more on what your clients value most—the relationship.
-Indeed, a recent study showed that a typical advisor could gain back almost an entire day per week by outsourcing between 50% and 89% of investment management to a model strategy provider.1 The time you would have spent researching stocks, meeting portfolio managers and analysts, tracking those stocks, documenting trades and conducting ongoing research is now available for you to spend with your top clients—giving them the personalized experience they crave.
+Leveraging model portfolio options provide increased choice and greater flexibility on how you deliver value to your clients.
+They allow you to focus more on what your clients value most - the relationship.
+Indeed, a recent study showed that a typical adviser could gain back almost an entire day per week by outsourcing between 50% and 89% of investment management to a model strategy provider.1 The time you would have spent researching stocks, meeting portfolio managers and analysts, tracking those stocks, documenting trades and conducting ongoing research is now available for you to spend with your top clients - giving them the personalised experience they crave.

-Let’s consider an advisor who has outsourced their firm’s investment management to a model strategy provider.
-The client meetings no longer revolve around the specific assets or funds in the client’s portfolio, but more about their life plan—their careers and work, their family and the goals they have for each member, their leisure activities, their community, their health now and their potential health concerns for the future.
-This deep discovery process includes asking the right questions and carefully listening to the answers—it can’t and shouldn’t be rushed.
+Let’s consider an adviser who has outsourced their firm’s investment management to a model strategy provider.
+The client meetings no longer revolve around the specific assets or funds in the client’s portfolio, but more about their life plan - their careers and work, their family and the goals they have for each member, their leisure activities, their community, their health now and their potential health concerns for the future.
+This deep discovery process includes asking the right questions and carefully listening to the answers - it can’t and shouldn’t be rushed.

 The bottom line

 By gaining back hours in your week and aligning that time to the service your clients most care about, your value will likely be enhanced.
 Investors whose investment strategies fit their risk profile and align with their values, hold the highest probability of reaching their long-term goals and sleeping better at night.
-These clients are typically more satisfied with the advice they have received, and they are more likely to confidently refer their advisor to others.
-After all, financial advice is a relationship business: Clients refer you not for what you do, but how you make them feel.
+These clients are typically more satisfied with the advice they have received, and they are more likely to confidently refer their adviser to others.

-To learn more about the 2021 Value of an Advisor Study, click here.
+To learn more about the 2021 Value of an Adviser Study, click here.